Lorenzovagliano/GraphFacesFinder/README.md

 - Compiler: [GCC](https://gcc.gnu.org/)
 ---
 ### How to use it
-In order to compile the program, you must use the following command:
+In order to compile the program, use the following command:

     g++ faces.cpp -o faces
 To run the program, use: